 Patients can be either self-referred or physician-referred, but we prefer greatly to work as a team with your primary care and other physicians to make sure you're getting the benefits of cooperation and synergy from all healthcare providers.

-Complexities of Restless Leg Syndrome
+Differentiating the Diagnosis of Restless Legs Syndrome